percona/pmm/markdown/authentication.md

 curl --netrc -X GET -H 'Content-Type: application/json' https://127.0.0.1/v1/version
 ```

-Should you wish to use a differnt file then the `--netrc-file` option needs to be used.
+Should you wish to use a different file then the `--netrc-file` option needs to be used.
 If we have the credentials stored in `~/.netrc-pmm` then the command would become:
 ```bash
 curl --netrc --netrc-file ~/.netrc-pmm -X GET -H 'Content-Type: application/json' https://127.0.0.1/v1/version
 ```